 Human beings are not great at multitasking.
 Math requires singular focus.
 We will expect your full attention during lecture and class activities.
-Disruptive classroom behavior may include (but is not limited to) the following: talking when it does not relate to the discussion topic, sleeping, reading other material (e.g. newspapers, magazines, textbooks from other classes), eating or drinking, monopolizing discussion time, refusing to participate in classroom activities, texting, and engaging in any other activity not related to the classroom activity.
+Disruptive classroom behavior may include: talking when it does not relate to the discussion topic, sleeping, reading other material (e.g. magazines, textbooks from other classes), eating or drinking, refusing to participate in classroom activities, texting, and engaging in any other activity.
 Students who engage in disruptive classroom behavior will be warned by the instructor.
 If the disruptive behavior continues, students may eventually be dropped from the course.
 You are expected to turn off and put away your electronic devices.
 If your device causes disruption in any way, we reserve the right to confiscate it or you will have to leave class.
 Academic Integrity: